Cray-HPE/hms-build-image-workflows/README.md

   - [Release model](#release-model)

+The hms-build-image-workflows repository contains Github Action workflows to facilitate the process of building container images and running unit and integration tests from HMS repositories.

 ## Build and release image workflow

 ![](docs/build_and_release_image/overall_workflow_execution.svg)

+The build and release image workflow located at `.github/workflows/build_and_release_image.yaml` will build container image from a Dockerfile and publish and sign the artifact in Artifactory.

+The workflow is composed to two jobs.
+1. The [Build and release job](#build-and-release-image-workflow) publishes and signs artifacts in Artifactory.
+2. The [Update PR with comment job](#update-pr-with-comment-job) will run if the workflow was triggered from PR event, and will create or update a comment on the PR with links to artifacts produced by the workflow run.

 ### Workflow Inputs
 | Name                | Data Type | Required Field | Default value             | Description